Biñan Tatak Gel

-The Biñan Tatak Gel (also known as Biñan Tatak Gel–Beast Motorcycle Tires GameX for sponsorship reasons) is a Filipino professional basketball team based in Biñan, Laguna.
+The Biñan Tatak Gel (also known as Biñan Tatak Gel–Beast Motorcycle Tires MegaWagi for sponsorship reasons) is a Filipino professional basketball team based in Biñan, Laguna.
 The team primarily competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
 The team plays its home games at Alonte Sports Arena.

 The team began play during the 2018–19 season as the Laguna Heroes.
 The team has also played in the Pilipinas Super League since 2023 as well as in The Asian Tournament since 2024.

 The Laguna/Biñan franchise is tied with the Mindoro Tamaraws for the longest playoff drought in the MPBL, having missed the playoffs in its first four seasons before clinching a spot in 2024.

 The Tatak Gel is one of five teams based in Calabarzon.

 History

 2018–2023: Original franchise

 The Laguna Heroes joined the MPBL as one of sixteen expansion teams for the 2018–19 season.
 The team finished with a 10-15 record, finishing ninth in the South Division.

 For the 2019–20 season, the team was renamed as the BIñan City Krah Heroes and later as Biñan City Luxxe White.
 The team finished in tenth with a 12-18 record, matching their winning percentage from last season.

 Entering the 2021 Invitational, the team was renamed as Laguna Heroes Krah Asia, bringing back the team's old name.
 In the Invitational, the team lost in all of their group stage games.
 In the 2022 season, the team only won three of their 21 games, giving them the second-worst record in the division and third-worst in the league.

 In 2023, the team was renamed to Laguna Krah Asia.